edrums/edrums.github.io/microdrum/software.md

 3. Once you have that you can download the Addictive Drums demo version (also known as the Standalone version) from within the XLN installer

-4. In order to access this VST Plugin from within microDRUM launch the microDRUM COnfig Tool and select the VST option in the main menu bar
+4. In order to access this VST Plugin from within microDrum  launch the microDrum  Config Tool and select the VST option in the main menu bar

 5. Select Load... and navigate to the 'Standalone Support.dll' found within the Addictive Drums install location